jianmin-chen/lights/README.md

 A programming language designed to work with a custom grid of lights, to make programming art to hang on the hall involving LEDs really easy.

+Everything is from scratch!
+(But we do provide options for working with Adafruit Neopixels.)

 ## Syntax

 Let's take a look at an example program: